-Each Christmas we will feature a ‘Christmas Special’ screening.
+Each Christmas we feature a ‘Christmas Special’ screening.
 In 2011, the film It’s a Wonderful Life, starring James Stewart, was shown to a full house of 135 people; a great Sunday afternoon feel-good family occasion with mulled wine and mince pies, and screened again in 2015 and on the 75th anniversary in 2016 when we shared a surprise live linkup event with the It’s a Wonderful Life Museum in Seneca Falls, New York including the remaining cast members of the film and Donna Capra, daughter of the director Frank Capra.

 Before the screenings, we often read out personal greetings and messages from stars of the screen including Honor Blackman (Goldfinger); Mel Brooks (The Producers); Woody Allen (Annie Hall) and Akira Kurosawa’s son and film producer Hisao Kurosawa (Rashomon).

 In 2016 we welcomed Japanese pianist and composer Mie Yanashita who performed an outstanding live piano accompaniment for our screening of The Passion of Joan of Arc… (she composed and performed the accompaniment on the acclaimed recent Masters of Cinema DVD re-release of the film).

 Watch this space for these and more exceptional forthcoming events!